 But I remember seeing the trailer, again, about a week or so before the movie came out, and I thought, “Huh, this actually looks pretty good!”
 And I liked it.

 The story was really simple, and, the best way I can describe it … almost … well, simple is the best way to put it.
 The story doesn’t take any weird, random tangents, instead almost following a direct storyline of the events without any diversion or discussion.
 It was actually quite refreshing to see the story neither dumbed down or trussed up.
-With one exception, each of the characters was consistent all the way through top article.
+With one exception, each of the characters was consistent all the way through.
 It was just good.
 I wanna go see it again.

 Oh yah, and every scene with the RRF is just hilarious. 🙂

 I had been waiting to see this movie for a long time, ever since I saw the trailer for the first time.
 I just knew I was gonna enjoy it, regardless of how bad it might turn out to be.
 I wasn’t quite sure what to expect, since it was a sci-fi action / thriller with Bruce Willis, which could go all kinds of directions.
 As far as action movies go, it was rather tame … hard questions about society aside.
 That surprised me.